KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 424 Longest Repeating Character Replacement: Most important from the sliding window section;
 Count of the most occuring letter after moving the left pointer need not be recalculated.
 It is recalculated currently by iterating over the map.

+Leetcode 200 Number of Islands is a very important problem asked in many coding rounds.
+It is solved with both DFS and BFS.
+Must read for understanding these two searches properly.